 9.1 Principle

 This test method determines the exothermic heat of reaction of thermally reactive chemicals or chemical mixtures, using milligram specimen sizes, by differential scanning calorimetry.
 This test method also determines the extrapolated onset temperature and peak heat flow temperature for the exothermic reaction.
-The applicable temperature range of this test method is 25 to 600 °C.
+The applicable temperature range of this test method is 25 °C to 600 °C.

 9.2 Test Specimens

-Prepare a resin sample of 1 to 2 mg by extracting from the bar.
+Prepare a resin sample of 1 mg to 2 mg by extracting from the bar.
 Care should be taken to avoid the presence of fibres in the collected sample.
 The number of test specimens shall be at least three, taken from the as produced bar of the same lot.
 Store the test specimens carefully and protect against deformation, heating, and exposure to ultraviolet light, which can cause changes to the material properties of the test specimens.

 NOTE — Because of the reactive nature of the materials examined by this test method, small specimen sizes shall be used unless the approximate activity of the test specimen is known.